 For every new development that the user encounters, there’s plenty going on behind the scenes.
 As a web developer in today’s fast-moving landscape, keeping abreast of these changes is a must.
 While no one can predict the future, it’s important to be in tune with how the industry is moving and to anticipate which factors will have the biggest impact.

 As we approach the third quarter of 2019, it’s time to consider where the industry is headed.
-What does 2019 hold for web development?
+What does the year hold for web development?
 Let’s take a look.

 1. Single-page websites